By Edwin Ikhuoria, Africa Executive Director – ONE Campaign

 Given these daunting conditions, we should expect to see more resistance and social tensions across Africa, unless governments and global partners, including the private sector heavyweights, provide the needed care, including food supply to such vulnerable populations during a lockdown.

-Given the heavy disinformation and the notion that COVID-19 is imported by elites who travelled abroad, a clash of classes may result, increasing distrust of government and the elites who are perceived to be imposing the lockdown.
+Given the heavy disinformation and the notion that COVID-19 is imported by elites who traveled abroad, a clash of classes may result, in increasing distrust of the government and the elites who are perceived to be imposing the lockdown.
 The merits of the lockdown being the most efficient way to halt or diminish the spread of the virus and infections hold little appeal to hungry people.

 Given the forceful approach that African countries are taking to enforce the lockdowns, people are more likely to abide by the rules, for now.
 This has its limits and the backlash on human rights abuses may hamper that process or lead to outright rebellion should the limits of the vulnerable be tested or if the lockdowns persist for longer.

 This is the time for a global partnership to support AFROCENTRIC solutions that work for those most in need.
 This must include mass testing within a short time, mobilizing palliative care for vulnerable groups, and supporting livelihoods when populations cannot earn a living.
 All these measures require huge resources and the world must come behind these to avoid any mass social unrest resulting from lockdowns that could worsen the already volatile situation containing a global pandemic.

 None of us are safe until all of us are safe.